Scientific Name: Hibiscus tiliaceus

 • Flowers:

-November to February yellow fading to pink
+Yellow flowers to 10cm, November to February.
+Flowers fading to pink

 • Fruit:

-Brownish capsules to 2 cm long spliting in 4-5
+Brownish capsules to 2 cm long

 • Vegetation Type: